William-gregory/ComplexNetworks/README.md

 ## Complex Networks
-A python library for creating complex networks of geospatial time series data, with an accompanying Jupyter notebook containing an example of generating complex networks of sea surface temperature data.
+A python library for creating complex networks of geospatial time series data, with an accompanying Jupyter notebook containing an example with sea surface temperature data.

 The ComplexNetworks.py code requires the following python libraries to be installed: